UBC-MDS/feature-selection-r/README.md

 |Victor Cuspinera |[vcuspinera](https://github.com/vcuspinera)|

 ### Overview:
 If you have face a database with so many features that while working it gets messy, a good idea is to select some of these features for your model.
-However, this is not a trivial question, and to help you with this task, we have created the feature-selection-python package.
+However, this is not a trivial question, and to help you with this task, we have created the `featureselection` package.

 ### Feature description:
 In this package, four functions are included to lead with feature selection: